Adityaa-Sonone/Quiz-Game/README.md

 ## 🧾 Sample Questions

 - What is the capital of India ?
+- How many states are there in India?
 - Who was the the first President of India ?
 - Python language was developed by ?